bokeh/bokeh/sphinx/source/docs/dev_guide/documentation.rst

 Setting up and building Bokeh's documentation
 ---------------------------------------------

-Bokeh uses Sphinx_ to generate the HTML files displayed at docs.bokeh.org_.
-The documentation is written in reStructuredText_ (ReST).
+Bokeh uses :doc:`Sphinx <sphinx:contents>` to generate the HTML files displayed at docs.bokeh.org_.
+The documentation is written in :doc:`reStructuredText (ReST) <sphinx:usage/restructuredtext/index>`.

 HTML is the only output format supported by Bokeh's documentation.
 Many pages use dynamic content and rely heavily on JavaScript.
 Bokeh's documentation also